RHash67/fbii-xl2t/Raspberry_Pi/README.md

 The python file (app.py) is adapted from the example code from the online Flask documentation.

-Make sure you change the default password on your RPi to deter unauthorized access to the web files.
+Make sure you change the default password on your RPi to deter unauthorized access to the code and other sensitive information.
 You may want to change the default user name as well.

 Make a subfolder in your root directory and put the app.py file in there.
 Put the "index.html" and "login.html" files in a "templates" subfolder.
 Put the "style.css" file in a "static" subfolder.
 So your directory tree should look like this (in this example the root subfolder is called "web-server"):